 Normal blood glucose levels in someone WITHOUT diabetes are between 4 and 7mmols/l.
-Most people with diabetes are encouraged to try to keep their blood glucose levels as near to normal as possible.
+Most people with diabetes are encouraged to try to keep their blood glucose levels as near to normal as possible but it is important that individual targets are set for each person.